Getting Around by Public Transport - Metro / Tram / Bus / Train:

 Ticket validation: validate your ticket before you travel by punching it in the orange machine located at the top of the escalators on the metro, and inside trams and buses.

-All areas of the city centre are covered.
-There are three metro lines: A (green), B (yellow) and C (red).
+There are 3 metro lines: A (green), B (yellow) and C (red).
+These cover all areas of the city centre.

-The Prague metro is a safe and reliable mode of public transportation.
-It can transport you at high speed from one side of Prague to the other - Prague metro
+The Prague Metro is safe and reliable, tranporting passengers at high speed from one side of Prague to the other - Prague Metro map

 Daytime trams operate daily 04:30-24:00.
 The most popular trams run every 4 minutes.
 Other trams run every 8-10 minutes during the week, and every 8-15 minutes at weekends.

-Trams cover most of the city.
-Most useful trams: Tram 9 runs from the New Town
+Trams cover all areas of the city centre.
+Most useful trams: Tram 9 runs from Wenceslas Square

 , over the river to the Lesser Town

 .
-Tram 22 runs from the New Town
+Tram 22 runs from the National Theatre

 over the river to the Lesser Town Square